K-9 Country Inn Operational Stress Intervention Dogs

-A Facility Dog is a type of Therapy Dog trained for a specific workplace.
-Facility Dogs are trained in obedience and are taught cues to help individuals during times of stress and anxiety.
-Facility Dogs work with their professional handler/partner who has been trained to help motivate or calm specific clients or team members.
+This professional working dog assists clients in achieving their therapeutic goals through a minimum of three specifically trained activities.
+The OSID has been specially selected for a temperament that suits working with many different clients in assisting in achieving a wide variety of therapeutic goals and has been specifically trained by the placement organization for the work environment.
+These Dogs are trained in obedience and are taught cues to help individuals during times of stress and anxiety.
+OSIDS work with their professional handler/partner who has been trained to help motivate or calm specific clients or team members.
 The dog must be receptive to direction from the handler and have the ability to remain calm and polite in all situations.
-A Facility Dog must be willing to interact with many different people, men, women, and children.
+A n OSIDg must be willing to interact with many different people, men, women, and children.

-Facility Dogs are quite different from other K-9s utilized in police work.
-These dogs are not used to sniff out drugs or bring down criminals or find missing people or objects.
-They are integrated into police, and fire stations to help reduce stress, anxiety, blood pressure and heart rate.
+These dogs are integrated into police, and fire stations to help reduce stress, anxiety, blood pressure and heart rate.
 They help create empathy and compassion within teams and improve workplace morale.

 Roles of a Facility Dog:

-• Stress Reducer: A Facility Therapy Dog can be used to help calm anyone, child or adult, who is experiencing a high level of stress.
+Stress Reducer: OSIDS can be used to help calm anyone, child or adult, who is experiencing a high level of stress.
 Just sitting with a dog will help the person reflect and develop better coping skills.

-• Client Motivation: Therapy Dogs can help a client achieve goals by encouraging physical activity.
+Client Motivation: OSIDS can help a client achieve goals by encouraging physical activity.
 Dogs are non-judgemental and love unconditionally.
 They listen and rarely talk back or give criticism.
 This creates an atmosphere that is pleasurable as well as productive.

-• Functional Outcome Goals: A facility Dog can be utilized to promote a range of motion, strengthening, balance and coordination, visual and cognitive goals.
+Functional Outcome Goals: OSIDS can be utilized to promote a range of motion, strengthening, balance and coordination, visual and cognitive goals.

-• Wellness Days and Support Meetings: Facility Dogs are great helpers during wellness information days and support meetings.
+Wellness Days and Support Meetings: OSIDS are great helpers during wellness information days and support meetings.
 Their presence helps reduce anxiety and helps create a relaxing atmosphere, which promotes sharing.
 Facility Dogs can be utilized during debriefings or any time there has been a traumatic or stressful call.

 F.A.Q.